Keytek’s Guide to Insurance

 There are a few things that will make your car insurance invalid that you need to be aware of.
 These include:

-- Commute: You need to state whether you will driving your car to work or multiple locations for work rather than just for social reasons.
+Commute: You need to state whether you will drive your car to work or multiple locations for work rather than just for social reasons.

 Mobile Phone Insurance